fa8i/Advanced-Time-Series-Forecasting/README.md

 This project is a knowledge test on time series applied to pollution analysis.
 The objective is to use machine learning techniques, specifically recurrent neural networks.
 For this particular case, the use of an MLP has been adapted instead of a common LSTM, to predict and analyze pollution data over time.
 This methodology is applicable to financial sectors, climatology, price prediction...

+This exercise has been carried out with a series of restrictions on the dataset:

+1. The dataset must not be financial
+2. The dataset is multivariate
+3. The dependent variable will not have seasonality, but the regressors may have it
+4. The prediction will be made without providing exogenous regressors at any point in the "future"
+5. 100 future time instances will be predicted.

 ## Notebook Contents

 The notebook contains the following sections: